-It’s an obvious solution.
-And one with a plethora of benefits.
-It offers employee flexibility, unparalleled agility, and access to an expanded talent pool, for a start.
+The work from home advantages and disadvantages are numerous.
+Remote work offers employee flexibility, unparalleled agility, and access to an expanded talent pool, for a start.
 But it also comes with a large number of challenges — especially for those workforces that have no experience with it.
 For some businesses, maintaining the same levels of productivity while working from home has been a major concern.
 So, here are 6 easy ways you can boost your work from home productivity (without stressing you out).

 1. Eliminate distractions

 We all know the video.
 In fact, it’s been viewed nearly 40 million times.
 In 2017, Professor Robert Kelly, when he was being interviewed on BBC News about South Korea, was interrupted in spectacular fashion by his oblivious children who walked in halfway through the live segment.
 And as if that wasn’t enough, moments later, viewers were treated to the sight of his wife trying to frantically herd the toddlers out of the bedroom in which the interview took place.
 It was TV gold.
 But it also highlighted something unique about remote work: distractions, distractions, distractions.